Latino Businesses in Nebraska:

 UNO Officials Traveled to Peru for Research, Education Partnership

-Funded by a grant from the University of Nebraska Foundation, the focus of the trip will be to establish a study-abroad and service learning specializing in water quality and water access in Latin America.
+Funded by a grant from the University of Nebraska Foundation, the focus of the 2013 trip was to establish a study-abroad and service learning specializing in water quality and water access in Latin America.

 of the Great Plains